Renal Artery Stenosis and Occlusion

 Imaging Tests for Diagnosis of Renal Artery Stenosis or Occlusion

-Blood and urine tests are nondiagnostic but are done to confirm renal failure, indicated by elevated creatinine and BUN and by hyperkalemia.
+Blood and urine tests are nondiagnostic but are done to confirm renal failure, indicated by elevated creatinine and blood urea nitrogen and by hyperkalemia.
 Leukocytosis, gross or microscopic hematuria, and proteinuria may also be present.

 Treatment depends on the cause.

-Patients presenting within 3 h may benefit from fibrinolytic (thrombolytic) therapy (eg, streptokinase, alteplase) given IV or by local intra-arterial infusion.
+Patients presenting within 3 hours may benefit from fibrinolytic (thrombolytic) therapy (eg, streptokinase, alteplase) given IV or by local intra-arterial infusion.
 However, such rapid diagnosis and treatment are rare.

 All patients with a thromboembolic disorder require anticoagulation with IV heparin, unless contraindicated.
 Long-term anticoagulation with oral warfarin can be initiated simultaneously with heparin if no invasive intervention is planned.
-Anticoagulation should be continued for at least 6 to 12 mo—indefinitely for patients with a recurrent thromboembolic disorder or a hypercoagulability disorder.
+Non–vitamin K oral anticoagulants (eg, dabigatran, apixaban, rivaroxaban) can be considered in appropriate patients.
+Anticoagulation should be continued for at least 6 to 12 months—indefinitely for patients with a recurrent thromboembolic disorder or a hypercoagulability disorder.

 If the cause is thromboemboli, the source should be identified and treated appropriately.